 The primary consideration is the link bandwidth between access and convergence, i.e., the uplink capacity of the switch needs to be larger than the number of cameras accommodated at the same time * code rate.

-So that video recording in real-time is no problem.
+So video recording in real-time is no problem.
 Still, suppose there are users in real-time to see the video.
-In that case, you also need to take into account this bandwidth, each user to view a video occupies the bandwidth is 4M, if an access switch for each camcorder have a person watching, you need the number of camcorders * bit rate * (1 + N) bandwidth, that is, 24 * 4 * (1 + 1) = 128M.
+In that case, you also need to take into account this bandwidth, each user to view a video occupies the bandwidth is 4M, if an access switch for each camcorder has a person watching, you need the number of camcorders * bit rate * (1 + N) bandwidth, that is, 24 * 4 * (1 + 1) = 128M.

 Convergence switch